How Organized Crime Fuels Illegal Rhino and Elephant Poaching

 On Oct.
 24 in a New York courtroom, two kingpins of Kenya’s illegal wildlife trade pleaded guilty to crimes that carry a maximum sentence of life imprisonment.
 Baktash and Ibrahim Akasha had been connected to seizures of over 30 metric tons of illegal ivory in Mombasa.
-Their trial marked the first time any African ivory traffickers had been tried in the United States legal system.

 The illegal wildlife trade is worth as much as $23 billion each year, and has led to the deaths of 7,000 rhinos and 200,000 elephants over the last decade.
 The guilty pleas of the Akasha brothers, however, had nothing to do with their role in the trade.
 Instead, they were in court on charges of conspiring to traffic massive quantities of heroin and methamphetamine into the U.S., as well as bribing officials, and possessing heavy weaponry.